metaplex-foundation/docs/docs/02-tools/02-sugar/07-developer/00-bring-your-own-uploader.md

 where:
 * `sugar_config` - The current sugar configuration
 * `asset_pairs` - Mapping of `index` to an `AssetPair`
-* `asset_indices` - Vector with the information of which asset pair indices will be upload grouped by type.
+* `asset_indices` - Vector with the information of which asset pair indices will be uploaded, grouped by type.

 The `asset_pairs` contain the complete information of the assets, but only the assets specified in the `asset_indices` will be uploaded&mdash;e.g., if index `1` is only present in the `DataType::Image` indices' array, only the image of asset `1` will the uploaded.